 We also have payment plans available!

-We offer 3 month payment plans with no interest*, or 12 month payments plans with interest.* Call us today to find out how Auburn and Mountain Hearing Centres can find affordable hearing solutions to fit your lifestyle!
+* Call us today to find out how Auburn and Mountain Hearing Centres can find affordable hearing solutions to fit your lifestyle!

 *Details in clinic.
 Some restrictions may apply.